StatGenPRD/GDCgtx/HowToRun.md

 threshold.MAF	0.05
 threshold.Rsq	0.5
 ```

+This is also where the eigenvectors (PCs) are specified.
 See the example [here](https://github.com/StatGenPRD/GDCgtx/blob/master/input/config.txt) for a full listing of accepted options.